SimonErrazuriz/etl-python-template/readme.md

 ## Usage
 - Clone this repository to your local machine.
-- Configure the config_dev or config_prd properties file according to your environment, example:
+- Configure the config_dev.yaml or config_prd.yaml properties file according to your environment, example:
 ```yaml
 extract:
   db: